 BBC beach is definitely one of my favorites in Grenada.
 Formally known as Mourne Rouge Beach, it’s common name is BBC beach.
 This is the beach I had the privilege of having an apartment on, so yes - my opinion is a little biased.
 But here’s why not to pass this beach up: it’s just around the bend from Grand Anse, which has been rated one of the top 10 beaches in the WORLD (more on that later), but is far less busy.
 The water is calm since it is protected in a little cove, and you may just have the best fish tacos you’ve ever had in your life at La Plywood.
 It’s got the beautiful Caribbean sand that we all desire, but even better, there’s lots of sea glass to find!
 There’s a few bars to have a cocktail on the beach at (don’t forget to say no to a straw!), local fisherman that you can buy fresh caught fish from, shady palm trees to hangout under, and a stunning sunset to watch.
 If you aren’t staying at one of the resorts on BBC, you can easily get there with a local taxi, or even walking (although, beware the steep climb to get there!).
 Another way to see BBC is by boat.
 Many of the day trips offered by various boats in town take BBC as a nice picnic spot.
 Need a recommendation?
 Check out Fast Fun Sailing for a more customized experience, or Get Up N Go Tours Grenada for a group trip on a Rum Runner!

 Located at the far north side of the island, Sauters is a little town away from the metropolis of the resorts and capital.
 From St. George’s, it is probably a 2 hour drive (if you’re driving straight there).
 We took the day to drive up the island and stop along the way, and it was a great place to stop for sunset!
 To be completely honest, I don’t know if the beach has a specific name or not, but there is a tire swing and some gorgeous views of the little islands around!
 There’s a little bar there called Da Real Bamboo Bar across the street - for all your beach cocktails or beers!
 The tire swing is lots of fun - it really brings out the kid in you, and let’s be honest, the Instagram shots are adorable!
 This beach is different than other beaches on the island.
-It’s one of those Insta-worthy spots for sure, but the journey to get to the northern end of the island to get to the beach is really what makes it worth it.
+It’s one of those Insta-worthy spots for sure, but the journey to get to the northern end of the island to get to the beach is really what makes it one of the best beaches in Grenada.
 I would suggest road-tripping with friends to many different spots along the way to the beach.
 That will really solidify that it’s not the destination, but the journey that matters!
 Definitely a gorgeous beach to check out, and a fun road trip to be had if you’ve got the time.
 If you don’t have time for a full day road trip - make sure to add it to your list for next time!

 This beach goes by a few names, but Groom’s Beach is the most common one that you’ll hear if you’re hopping around the island.
 Tucked away down a little street, you can definitely miss it if you don’t know where you’re going.
 In fact, as far as I know, it’s actually situated behind private property, but the beach is often used for events.
 (Ask a tour guide or taxi driver about it before you venture there on your own!)
 That being said, it is a gorgeous, protected little beach with shady palms to rest underneath.
 It’s got gorgeous blue waters that lap over submerged rocks at the shoreline.
 If you decide to hop in the ocean, be careful of the rocks!
 The rocks can be slick and can hide under the sea’s waves.
-Groom’s Beach is one of the top 10 though because of its seclusion and little sliver of paradise.
+Groom’s is one of the best beaches in Grenada because of its seclusion and little sliver of paradise.
 Not many places offer that kind of privacy nowadays, so it’s really nice to get a beach all to yourself!